frankhjh/Ethereum_voting_app/README.md

 >A simple smart contract to realize the voting function using Solidty.

+**test procedure**

-I just use the **Remix IDE** to deploy my smart contract and use **Ganache** to test it
+1.Within the **Remix IDE**  compile and deploy my smart contract.

-I use python **web3** library to achieve the interaction between python and the smart contract and use **Flask** to realize a simple user interface, so authorized voters can vote via the browser.
+  --If you want to test with ganache, you should change the Remix IDE environment to **Web3 Provider**  with the ganache default server address:HTTP://127.0.0.1:7545, then you can see address list in your Remix page corresponds to your Ganache local environment.

+ 2.Copy the deployed contract address and use it to replace the address in conn.py.

+ 3.Call the function **Give_right_to_voters** under the constructor address(the address you use when you delpoy the contract)

+   --I use python web3 library to do this, please check my conn_test.ipynb.
+You can also do it within Remix IDE

+ 4.Run the flask app by entering following statements in your terminal:

+  >export FLASK_APP=flask_app.py

+  >flask run

+ 5.then we can simulate voters vote via the browser.